apollo994/PlanTAMI/README.md

 ###### Tool for PLants Transcriptomes Analyisi with Mutual Information

 This **tool** takes two lists of DEGs of different species and returns the the directo orthologs and orthologs family enriched between them, to eavoulate the family Normalise Pointwise Mutual Information is used and an empirical p value is computed.
+In this repository are available also the results obtained compraing the inflorescence transcriptome of Arabidopsis, Rice, Tomato and Barley.
+Also a detailed analysis of the more promisong family is provided.
+For detailed description of the tool and the dataset analysed refer to the file: Prototyping, implementation and validation of PlanTaMI: a tool for Plant Transcriptomics using Mutual Information.

 The **input** needed by the tool are:
   + --plaza